 It can be overwhelming to understand the therapy process and what will work best for you and our needs.

-Please call 647-961-9669 or contact us using the form on the right if you have any questions or would like to learn more about any of these specific therapies.
+Please call 416-232-2780, book online, or use our contact form if you have any questions or would like to learn more about any of these specific therapies.
 All questions are valid!